SauciucIonut/the-diverse-api/README.md

 # The Diverse API

-The Diverse API is a fun RESTful API written in Python, using FastAPI with many and diverse features.
+The Diverse API is a fun RESTful API written in Python, using Django, with many and diverse features.

 **Currently in development**